oasis-roles/ansible_collection_system/README.md

 * `hostname` - The (probably FQDN) hostname to set for the host
 * `hostname_aliases` - An optional array of shortened hostnames to set into the /etc/hosts file.
-* `hostname_hosts_files` - An array of files that match /etc/hosts in syntax
-  into which lines should be injected that map 127.0.0.1 to the new hostname plus any aliases in the array.
-Defaults to `['/etc/hosts']`.
 * `hostname_inject_hosts_files` - Set to false if you do not wish to inject lines into the hosts files.
 Defaults to `true`.
 * `hostname_become` - Set to false if you do not wish to sudo/become a